slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - disney salvation: create a clear, simple vision -> deleverage | Make long-term bets. | Make fearless acquisitions on the edge.
 - zona genius: only 3 things I’m allowed to do in my business, the things that really serve us and we good at it top 5 list you do, the rest is avoid at all cost list. genius area / excellence area / competence area / incompetence area
 - designers aren’t wired to play it safe.
 They’re wired to take risks and companies are risk-averse.
+- Ownership is the only thing.
+Never give a single share a unless you absolutely have to.
+- In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
+For PayPal to work, we needed to attract a critical mass of at least a million users.
+Advertising was too ineffective to justify the cost.
+Prospective deals with big banks kept falling through.
+So we decided to pay people to sign up.
+We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
+This got us hundreds of thousands of new customers and an exponential growth rate.
+- There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
+Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
+The remaining 15 percent is what you take home.
+There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
+If you haven’t hit the latter mark in a month, close.
 -->

 > *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."